petejb88/python_projects/README.md

 - loads checkpoint to (re)create model, trained as above
 - predicts class for given image file path

-cat_to_name.json:
+example_data:
+- example data_dir setup
-- dictionary of categorical output classes from data_dir with their associated English identifications
+- includes cat_to_name.json: dictionary of categorical output classes from data_dir with their associated English identifications